wazuh/wazuh-documentation/source/user-manual/elasticsearch/elastic-tuning.rst

 Change users' password
 ----------------------

-Changing the default passwords of Elasticsearch is highly recommended in order to improve security.
+Changing the default password of Elasticsearch is highly recommended in order to improve security.

 .. tabs::